solana-mobile/mobile-wallet-adapter/spec/spec.md

 _wallet endpoint_ - an app implementing wallet-like functionality (i.e. providing transaction signing services).
 This endpoint acts as the server in this protocol.

+## Chain Identifiers

+In order to identify blockchains in a canonical, human readable form, namespaced identifiers are used in the format `${namespace}:${reference}`.
+This scheme is compatible with [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) chain IDs, but are not required to be used.

+The currently supported Solana network chains are `solana:mainnet`, `solana:testnet`, and `solana:devnet`.

+Previous versions of this specification used a `cluster` parameter to specify the Solana network cluster with which the dapp endpoint intends to interact.
+The supported values for the `cluster` parameter were `mainnet-beta`, `testnet`, and `devnet`.
+These values have been replaced by the above chain references.

 ## Transport

 ### WebSockets